 Step 1: Pre-Cleanse with Facial Oil

-Generously apply your Argan or Rosehip Oil all over the face and massage it into the makeup.
+Generously apply your Rosehip Oil all over the face and massage it into the makeup.
 Don’t get the face wet yet!
 Let the oil easily break down the makeup.
 Then splash the face with some water and continue to massage.

 Step 2: Wipe Away Your Makeup